-Ethics have always been an integral part of healthcare.
-But modern technological advances have sometimes blurred the line between medical ethics and quality care.
+Ethics has always been an integral part of healthcare but modern technology may blur the line between medical ethics and quality care.

 There are a growing number of medical professionals who consider the use of placebos unethical, especially when the efficacy of the treatment has already been proven.
 But those same placebos may end up providing information that could protect or save lives once the drug completes its clinical trials.